hackbrot/scripts/backup/README.md

 ## How to use

-if you put the script in f.e `/usr/local/bin`, as `nasbackup` (no extension) then it is as easy to run `nasbackup` in your bash terminal.
+if you put the script in f.e `/usr/local/bin`, as `nasbackup` (no file extension) then it is as easy to run `nasbackup` in your bash terminal.
 Alternatively just run it with `bash nasbackup.sh` It doesn't accept any arguments for now.

 ## Changeable Variables